Nutterules/ZettelKasten/000 Fleeting Notes/3 Principles for Creating Safer AI - TED Talk.md

 he mentions human bad behaviour:
 - it won't necessarily copy your behaviour, it will understand motivations and maybe help you resist temptation
 - main difficult is getting a machine to predict what life **any** person might prefer

+further difficulties in stopping it doing bad things to achieve fgo